Felerius/planck-layout/Readme.md

 Provides access to keyboard settings (backlight brightness, Qwerty vs. Colemak, reset for flashing), as well as other shortcuts that should be a bit more difficult to access to avoid accidental activations.
+Accessed by holding both the blue number and red symbol key.

 ### Navigation layer